-“I remember sleeping in the bathroom; That's how close we are, one in the toilet and the other in the bathroom,” Rebecca says with a laugh.
-“He was like: 'This is my time to change.
-Where the elite in this sport are, where they are most professional, where will I learn, where will I grow, and America will be.
-“As devastating as this was for me, it was very determined.
-He hated the culture, obstacles and politics in this country. ”
+“I remember lying in the bathroom; That's how close we are, one happens in the toilet and the other in the bathroom,” Rebecca says with a laugh.
+“She was like: 'This is my time to change.
+Where the elite is in this sport, where it is most professional, where will I learn, where will I grow up, and it will be America.
+“As devastating as this was for me, she was very determined.
+He hated the culture, the obstacles, the politics in this country. ”

 Emma gave her team pink roses and poetry on the bus to the FA Cup final, and these days her team is watching motivational videos.
 Earnshaw's first year was behind Mark Twain's training shirts "The size of the fight in the dog, not the size of the dog in the fight".

-Anson Dorrance, head coach at the University of North Carolina and the first ever World Cup win for US women.
-"Immediately impressed” by the Football Coaches course and football knowledge in Brazil.
-“I'm teaching the course here, and this little slime had better references for the game than I did, so I clearly took it to her right away.”
+Anson Dorrance, head coach at the University of North Carolina and the USA women's first World Cup win.
+He was “immediately impressed” by the Football Coaches course and knowledge of football in Brazil.
+“I teach the course here and this little slug had better references for the game than I do, so I obviously took it to him right away.”

-But what caught his attention was more than information.
-“He's clearly ambitious,” he says.
+But what caught his attention was more than knowledge.
+“He is clearly ambitious,” he says.
 “The problem with the way we raise our girls and young women is that we basically teach them to kneel.
-He was confident at the time, but now he orders.
+He was confident then, but now he commands.
 We praise men for having this quality [ambition] and yet we seem to praise women. ”